gmdfalk/blockify/README.md

 # blockify
 Blockify is a linux only application that allows you to automatically mute songs and advertisements in Spotify.

-**Blockify currently does not support Spotify version 1.0.0 and higher.**
+**Blockify currently does not support Spotify version 1.0.0 and higher.** You can use a blacklist-based blocker like [spotify-blacklist-mute](github.com/ysangkok/spotify-blacklist-mute) instead.

 ## Installation
 ##### Dependencies